 As you can see, there are many ways to configure a changing family.
 When you work with our skilled Fort Bend County family law lawyers, we can help you to determine which custody arrangement is best for your family.

-A Divorce Lawyer for Men Versus a Divorce Lawyer for Women
+Divorce Lawyers for Men Versus a Divorce Lawyers for Women

 Sometimes, people feel more comfortable with an attorney of the same gender.
 Remember, divorce and child custody battles are often emotional, and a significant amount of vulnerability is required.
 Firms that specialize in divorce lawyers for women or divorce lawyers for men are often uniquely positioned to advocate for their clients’ particular needs in court.